IT Resume Writing Tips

-1. Update your Professional Headline – choose a headline that is aligned with your target role and highlight your specialty area / unique value proposition statement.
+1. Update your Professional Headline – choose a headline that includes your primary target IT role and highlights your specialty areas to communicate your unique value proposition.
 For example: “Senior Project Manager (PMP, CSM) | SaaS / Enterprise Applications Delivery”.

 3. Update your Key Area of Expertise (or Key Competencies) section with your most relevant competencies and soft skills that are in high demand for your target IT role.